Ioanna Chamalidou

-Ioanna Chamalidou (Ἰωάννα Χαμαλίδου, born 11 October 1996 in Giannitsa, Greece) is a Greek footballer who plays as a forward for AEK Athens and the Greece women's national team.
+Ioanna Chamalidou (Ἰωάννα Χαμαλίδου, born 11 October 1996 in Giannitsa, Greece) is a Greek footballer who plays as a forward for Asteras Tripolis and the Greece women's national team.

 Club career

 From 2011 to 2018, Chamalidou played for the Greek Women's A Division team PAOK.
 While at PAOK, Chamalidou won six Greek A Division championship titles and five Greek Women's Cup championship titles.
 She participated in the 2010–11 UEFA Women's Champions League, all three Group 6 matches in the 2013–14 UEFA Women's Champions League qualifying round, all five matches in the 2015–16 UEFA Women's Champions League, scoring one goal against FC NSA Sofia.
 Chamalidou could not play during her last two seasons at PAOK due to two successive injuries.

 By November 2018, Chamalidou had left PAOK, who had intended to loan her to a club outside of Thessaloniki.
 As she was attending the Aristotle University of Thessaloniki, Chamalidou rejected the offer and transferred to the A Division team Aris Thessaloniki.

 In July 2019, Chamalidou moved to Spain to sign with Zaragoza CFF, which plays in the North Group of the Segunda División Pro League.

 By the end of January 2020, Chamalidou had transferred to the Istanbul-based Beşiktaş J.K. to play in the second half of the 2019–20 Turkish Women's First Football League.

 On 23 June 2020, she returned to Greece to play for A Division club Doxa 2016, but due to COVID-19 restrictions, she went back to Spain in January 2021, this time for Primera Federación club CD Badajoz.
 In the summer of the same year, she moved once again to Cyprus to play for Aris Limassol where she remained for the 2021/22 season.

 On 2 November 2022, Chamalidou returned to Greece with A Division club OFI.